THE BIG PICTURE ON ORGANIZATIONS

 Team members are the true heart and soul of any organization.
 The goal is to elevate and realize the potential of individuals and the collective team.
 There are three main elements to team member strategy: 1. organizational design, 2. the employee journey, and 3. culture.
 Getting these three elements dialed in will create dividends for years in the form of fulfilled and productive team members.

 Infrastructure includes all of the equipment and technology team members work with, and the facilities they use.
 Infrastructure strategy is essential, given a few reasons.
 Companies typically invest most of their capital in infrastructure.
-Also, a company's value is largely based on their return on invested capital.
+Also, a company's value is largely based on its return on invested capital.

 PUTTING IT ALL TOGETHER